Oluwatosin-Ogunyebi/hc/com.kiingot.hierarchycolorizer/README.md

    - Open your Unity project.
    - Go to **Window → Package Manager**.
    - Click the **+** button in the top left and select **Add package from Git URL...**.
-   - Enter the following URL (replace with your actual repository URL and version tag):
+   - Enter the following URL:
      ```
      https://github.com/Oluwatosin-Ogunyebi/hierarchycolorizer.git?path=/com.kiingot.hierarchycolorizer
      ```